-This course will focus on understanding the roles of research, theory and structured observation in classroom teaching and on the acquisition of basic teaching skills including the planning and implementation of instruction and the management of classroom activities.
-Students will be introduced to a broad range of teaching methodologies and classroom management strategies.
-They will use state and district standards to plan, teach and revise lessons in their content areas and will design an instructional unit outline.
+This course focuses on understanding the roles of research, theory and structured observation in classroom teaching and on the acquisition of basic teaching skills including the planning and implementation of instruction and the management of classroom activities.
+Students are introduced to a broad range of teaching methodologies and classroom management strategies.
+They use state and district standards to plan, teach and revise lessons in their content areas and will design an instructional unit outline.
 Additionally, students will explore the impact of technology on teaching and learning.
 Students will participate in peer teaching and a minimum of 20 hours of fieldwork.

-Prerequisite: EDU 101 Foundations of Education and EDU 102, 103 Educational Psychology
+Prerequisite: EDU 101 Foundations of Education and EDU 102 or 103 Educational Psychology

-201. Exceptional Learner
+201. The Exceptional Learner

-Exceptional learners, including gifted, talented, and those with physical, cognitive, sensory or emotional handicaps, will be studied from the perspective of causation, development, diagnosis, education and/or treatment.
-A minimum of 20 hours of fieldwork is required.
+This course is designed to broaden the pre-service teacher's knowledge and understanding of students with disabilities.
+The students will be introduced to exceptionalities including health impairments, mental retardation, learning disabilities, ADHD, emotional disturbance, autism, sensory impairments, physical disabilities and giftedness.
+These topics will be examined from the perspective of causation, diagnosis, cognitive and social-emotional characteristics, learning styles, and programming needs with a focus on meeting the exceptional learner's needs in the context of the regular classroom.
+Fieldwork required.
 Prerequisite: PSY 101 Introductory Psychology or admission to the teacher certification program Meets general academic requirement B and fulfills the second academic B requirement for students in the teacher education program.

-325, 326.
-Literacy in the Primary Grades
+326. Literacy in Primary Grades